Band of The Royal Regiment of Canada: History

 The Band of the Royal Grenadiers on a postcard during the opening night ceremony of Maple Leaf Gardens.

 The band was established in 1863, just one year after its home regiment was established as the Royal Grenadiers.
 It was originally composed of members of the Toronto-based volunteer militia band.
 The band received its first set of drums and instruments that same year.
 Due to its lineage, it was therefore referred to as the Band of the 10th Battalion Royal Grenadiers from 1881-1900 and later as the Band of the Royal Grenadiers from 1920-36.
 It assumed the name by which it continues to be known as in 1991.

 On 1 July 1867, the band presented a formal concert in Queen's Park, Toronto, in celebration of Confederation of Canada.
 Under Lieutenant Walter M. Murdoch's leadership, the band was increased to 60.
-The band played at Massey Hall throughout the 1930s, first at the opening ceremony of Maple Leaf Gardens in 1933 and the for the 100th anniversary of Toronto's incorporation in 1934.
+The band played at Massey Hall throughout the 1930s, first at the opening ceremony of Maple Leaf Gardens in 1933 and then for the 100th anniversary of Toronto's incorporation in 1934.
 It also took part in the reception for King George VI during his 1939 royal tour of Canada and has played for every reigning monarch from Queen Victoria to Elizabeth II throughout its history.